Risks

 - Release cash

-- Reduce costs such as reduce complexity, lower cycle time, minimize defects and errors, etc
+- Reduce costs by reducing complexity, lowering cycle time, minimizing defects and errors, etc.

 - Efficient refinancing and restructuring